EffectOrientedProgramming/book/Chapters/04_Initialization.md

 ### Time

-Even time can be simulated as using the clock is an Effect.
+Even time can be simulated, as using the clock is an Effect.

 ```scala 3 mdoc:silent
 import zio.*